ING’s Terra approach

-We are speaking with other banks and stakeholders, together with the 2˚ Investing Initiative, to explain the methodology.
-Most banks we speak to are positive about the methodology and recognise the significant progress ING is making.
-All banks would benefit from having an industry-wide standard, increasing transparency and therefore our collective effectiveness in fighting climate change.
+We’ll continue speaking with other banks and stakeholders, building partnerships and coalitions that are bigger than just us.
+We believe all banks would benefit from having an industry-wide standard, increasing transparency and therefore our collective effectiveness in fighting climate change.

 What else do we do on climate?